artemis19/riverside/README.md

 ./agent listen -s localhost:1533
 ```

-To run the agent on Windows, you will likely need administrator privileges to capture traffic on the host interfaces.
+To run the agent on Windows, you will need administrator privileges to capture traffic on the host interfaces.

-### Database
+## Database

 I use an ORM to handle database operations with the [GORM libray](https://gorm.io/).
 The following go dependencies may need to be installed before the server binary will compile correctly.